Carving wood

 You can also carve diagonally across the grain, but if you carve upwards against the grain, it will likely tear and splinter the wood.
 Cutting diagonally across the grain, at about a 45 degree angel, can help solve the problem of a wavy grain that keeps changing directions and prevent the wood from splintering.

 Carving in a straight line parallel with the grain can be disasterous.
-It can raise up a long splinter of wood that might run under an area of detail that you wanted to save.
+It can raise up a long splinter of wood that might run under an area of the carving that you wanted to save.

 Using a Knife